OrderChain: Towards General Instruct-Tuning for Stimulating the Ordinal Understanding Ability of MLLM: Experiments

 {\bf Historical Image Dating.} Table~\ref{tab:5} compares the results on the HCI dataset.
 As can be seen, LLaVA with our OrderChain outperforms known methods and achieves state-of-the-art results, yielding improvements of 3.4\% in Accuracy and 0.03 in MAE, which indicate the superiority of our new approach.
 Compared to the zero-shot and baseline versions of LLaVA, LLaVA with our OrderChain achieves superior performance with remarkable improvement, validating the limitation of vanilla LLaVA and that the main improvement comes from our proposed OrderChain.
 In addition, we find that, like the facial age estimation task, the labels of the HCI dataset are also objective and true.
 For this kind of OR task, the MLLM has great potential and gains large improvement with our proposed OrderChain, indicating that OrderChain can learn a conceptual understanding of the essential order of objects in OR tasks.

-{\bf Image Aesthetics Assessment.} Table~\ref{tab:3} shows the results on the Image Aesthetics dataset. \textbf{We find that the MLLM with our OrderChain does not achieve optimal performance, which we believe is due to the highly {\it subjective} nature of the labels made by human raters.
-The subjective differences between different people, and even between people and MLLMs for the definition of beauty, may be significant.
-Especially for the relatively low performance on the `People' category, we suspect it is due to the pre-training imposed on the MLLM that tends to praise rather than demean people.} In other relatively more objective categories, LLaVA with our OrderChain achieves higher performance, and thus the overall performance is mainly affected by the `People' category.
-On the other hand, our proposed OrderChain remarkably improves vanilla LLaVA to a competitive level, demonstrating the effectiveness of our OrderChain.

 {\bf Diabetic Retinopathy Grading.} Table~\ref{tab:4} shows the results on the DR dataset.
-Note that the DR dataset is unbalanced since the sample number decreases sharply as the severity DR level increases.
-We observe that the known methods yield poor performances, possibly due to the unbalanced data.
-Especially, SORD~\cite{diaz2019soft}, which is a modality-specific method utilizing modified soft labels, suffers serious errors in MAE.
+Note that this dataset is unbalanced since the sample number decreases sharply as the severity DR level increases.
+Known methods yield poor performances due to the unbalanced data, like SORD~\cite{diaz2019soft}, which is a modality-specific method utilizing modified soft labels, suffers serious errors in MAE.
 Worse, the zero-shot and baseline versions of LLaVA attain horrible performance.
-In comparison, LLaVA with our proposed OrderChain still maintains competitive performances, achieving an Accuracy of 85.7\% and an MAE of 0.23, which greatly outperforms the baselines and the other order learning methods, showing that our approach has better robustness on unbalanced data.
-We believe that this is due to the category range division process of RO-CoT, which also enables better positive-negative distinction.
-That is, unlike one positive class against the other negative classes in previous work, it turns to (e.g.) classifying the first two categories against the last three categories in the first CoT step of OrderChain for the DR dataset (5 categories in total).
+In comparison, LLaVA with our OrderChain still maintains competitive performances, achieving an Accuracy of 85.7\% and an MAE of 0.23, which greatly outperforms the baselines and the other order learning methods, showing that our approach has better robustness on unbalanced data.
+It is mainly due to the category range division process of RO-CoT, which also enables better positive-negative distinction.
+Unlike one positive class against the other negative classes in previous work, it turns to classifying the first two categories against the last three categories in the first CoT step of OrderChain for the DR dataset (5 categories in total).
 In this way, the classification in a step is more category-balanced, which helps to better deal with unbalanced data.
 Moreover, our OrderChain provides a promising way to grade medical diseases of the OR type by a unified MLLM.